fiberize/fiberize/README.md

 ![Build status](https://travis-ci.org/fiberize/fiberize.svg?branch=master)

-Fiberize is a C++ framework for parallel (and in the future distributed) computing.
-It implements an M:N threading model, where the basic unit of parallelism is a very light thread, called a fiber.
-A large number of fibers is executed on a small number of OS threads, usually equal to the number of physical cores.
+Fiberize is a C++ framework for high performance parallel (and in the future distributed) computing.
+It implements an user space scheduler integrated with an evented IO system (based on node.js's libuv).
+There are four concurrency abstractions:
+* fibers - lightweight threads implemented entirely in user space,
+* futures - computations that eventually return some value, executed asynchronously,
+* actors (wip) - even more lightweight then fibers, but less flexible,
+* threads (wip) - full blown OS threads, when you want to run a continous process, e.g. OpenGL rendering or a multiplayer game server.

 Fibers in fiberize can communicate by sending and receiving events.
-When a fiber waits for an event it doesn't block the OS thread it was running on - instead the execution switches to another fiber.
-This means that you can write asynchronous and nonblocking code as easly as you would write a synchronous version.
+When a fiber waits for an event or performs an IO operation it doesn't block the OS thread it was running on - instead the execution switches to another fiber.
+This means that you can write asynchronous and nonblocking code as easly as you would write a synchronous version (think es7 await/async, but faster and multithreaded ;)

 Example
 =======